 the presence of physical evidence of sexual assault.

-(3) If a report is either screened out, or unsupported, on the basis that the alleged perpetrator did not meet the definition of caretaker, but the allegations fall within one of the categories under M.G.L. c.
+(4) If a report is either screened out, or unsupported, on the basis that the alleged perpetrator did not meet the definition of caregiver, but the allegations fall within one of the categories under M.G.L. c.
 119. s.
-51B(k), as listed above in 110 CMR 4.51(2). the Area Director shall, no later than five working days after the screen out or unsupport, decision, mail or deliver a copy of the completed 51A report and the completed 51B report, if applicable, to the District Attorney, and the local law enforcement authorities for the county where the child resides and for the county in which the offense occurred.
+51B(k), as listed above in 110 CMR 4.51(3). the Area Director/designee shall, no later than five working days after the screen out or unsupport, decision, mail or deliver a copy of the completed 51A report, unless previously provided, and the completed 51B report, if applicable, to the District Attorney, and the local law enforcement authorities for the county where the child resides and for the county in which the offense occurred.

 4.52: Discretionary Reporting to the District Attorney

-The Department may refer other matters involving possible criminal conduct (including but not limited to cases of abuse or neglect resulting in conditions other than those listed in 110 CMR 4.51(2)) to the District Attorney for investigation, regardless of whether the 51A report is supported or unsupported by the Department.
+The Department may refer other matters involving possible criminal conduct that impact the safety of children (including but not limited to cases of abuse or neglect resulting in conditions other than those listed in 110 CMR 4.51(3)) to the District Attorney for investigation, regardless of whether the 51A report is supported or unsupported by the Department.
 Decisions as to which matters to refer to a District Attorney as a discretionary report shall be made by the Area Director.
 Such referral shall be accomplished by mailing or delivering to the District Attorney for the county in which the child resides a copy of the completed 51A report and the completed 51B investigation.

 4.53: Procedures